schmettow/ystudio-zero/README.md

 5. Press the `Read` button
 6. Use the check boxes to select the channels you want to see

-# Todo
+# !todo()

++ Match the check boxes to line colors (and keep them fixed)
 + *Storage* is mostly implemented, but not yet functional on the GUI side.
-+ Yldest should use a buffer to avoid high frequency disk writes.
++ Use a buffer for Yldest to avoid high frequency disk writes.
++ The user navigation does not have a full path back (Stop -> Disconnect -> Connect -> Read)
-+ The central
++ Split the

 # Technical details